Debugging Codefresh pipelines

 Entering the debugger mode

 There are threes ways to enter the debugging mode in a pipeline.
-You can activate the debugging toggle button when your run the pipeline:
+You can activate the debugging button when your run the pipeline:

 Alternatively if a pipeline is already running normally, you can enter debugging mode by clicking on the bug icon on the top right.